Client / Project Sponsor

 Needed solutions that wouldn't break the bank because pantries are non-profits and have very limited budgets.

 Marion County (IN) communities experience substantial food insecurity.
 We partnered with food banks and local food pantries to understand the food assistance gap.
-Following the research phase, my team partnered with Westminster Neighborhood Services (WNS) to develop tailored solutions to the challenges they face.
+My team partnered with Westminster Neighborhood Services (WNS) to develop tailored solutions to the challenges they face.

 Westminster Neighborhood Services struggles with lengthy client check-in processes, particularly for non-English speakers, causing frustration and inefficiency.